 AT the top all of the brass inlay pieces for the lamp arm have been cut and shaped.
 On the bottom they have been pre-drilled for attaching to the oak arm with #4 1/2 inch brass wood screws.

 The brass was held in place with clamps.
-The wood was then drilled and the screws added.
+The wood was then pre-drilled and the screws inserted.

 These are two views of the brass inlays screwed into place on the lamp arm.

-Gears were added in the area of the joint to make it look like the joint is mechanically adjustable.
+Gears were added in the area of the joint in order to make it look like the joint is mechanically adjustable.

 The completed and wired lamp arm.
 The cloth covered wire goes through two brass eyes and into the base.